-Majors and minors must participate in a departmental ensemble every semester (except when student teaching or doing internship) until the ensemble degree requirements are fulfilled.
-Students may enroll in more than one ensemble and may alternate yearly.
-Large ensembles include Aeolians,
+Majors and minors must participate in a departmental ensemble eight consecutive semesters (except when student teaching or doing internship).
+Students may enroll in more than one ensemble, but must remain for the entire year.
+Large ensembles include Aeolians, College Choir, Wind

-College Choir, Wind Ensemble, and Orchestra.
+Ensemble, and Orchestra.
 Small ensembles include composition, piano, chamber ensembles, vocal and instrumental.